Happiness Is Key to the Success of Your Business

 Why would anyone fear becoming successful?

 Because when you become that person, there is no turning back.
-You have to be willing to take criticism, which is where you learn a great deal about yourself.
+You must be willing to take criticism, which is where you learn a great deal about yourself.
 You will get a lot of compliments too, which can be a slippery slope in making you think you can stop growing.

 Balancing knowing you are amazing with humility and acknowledging that everyone is amazing too, is important but it is also equally important to realize that all you can ever accomplish is on loan to you from the Universe, to manage accordingly.